manjinderrooprai/eureka/security/OWASP Top 10:2017.md

 - **Reflected XSS** - the malicious payload is part of the victims request to the website.
 The website includes this payload in response back to the user.
 To summarise, an attacker needs to trick a victim into clicking a URL to execute their malicious payload.
 - **DOM-Based XSS** - DOM stands for Document Object Model and is a programming interface for HTML and XML documents.
 It represents the page so that programs can change the document structure, style and content.
 A web page is a document and this document can be either displayed in the browser window or as the HTML source.

-For more XSS explanations and exercises, check out the XSS room.

 ### XSS Payloads
 Remember, cross-site scripting is a vulnerability that can be exploited to execute malicious Javascript on a victim’s machine.
 Check out some common payloads types used:
 - **Popup's (<script>alert(“Hello World”)</script>)** - Creates a Hello World message popup on a users browser.